-Sustainability in the Feed IndustrySustainability: provides a continuous, safe and nutritious feed supply for poultry, livestock, fish and pets in a manner that optimizes environmental equality and the use of natural resources, while positively affecting the social and economic wellbeing of customers, their communities and their industry.
+Sustainability in the Feed IndustrySustainability: provides a continuous, safe and nutritious food supply for poultry, livestock, fish and pets in a manner that optimizes environmental quality and the use of natural resources, while positively affecting the social and economic wellbeing of customers, their communities and their industry.

 The U.S. feed industry is committed to producing animal food in an efficient and sustainable manner.
 AFIA shares this mission through four focus points, which we believe are the guide for a sustainable future.

 - The optimization of energy and our natural resources;

 - The enhancement of precision to our animal nutrition programs through new, efficient and productive technologies;

 - To provide consumers with a better understanding and appreciation of today’s food production system; and

 - To give support to our local communities.

 The highly debated buzzword, “sustainability,” is much more than a trend to feed manufacturers.
 If our businesses lack a sustainable structure—built by our focal points—there would be no business, no customers and no better tomorrow for our food production system.